chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales recipes](docs/testing/user-testing/kitchen-tales-recipes.webp)

 *[As a User, I can view recipes on my mobile so that I don't have to rely on using a computer](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/13)*

 ![Kichen Tales mobile friendly recipe](docs/testing/user-testing/kitchen-tales-mobile-recipe.webp)

-- The site was tested on a variety of devices to ensure it was mobile friendly, please click [here](/TESTING.md#device-testing) to view a full list of tested devices.
+- The site was tested on a variety of devices to ensure it was mobile-friendly, please click [here](/TESTING.md#device-testing) to view a full list of tested devices.

 ![Kichen Tales mobile friendly test](docs/testing/user-testing/kitchen-tales-mobile-friendly-test.webp)

 ***For more detailed information about mobile testing, please click [here](#device-testing)***

 *[As a User, I can view comments on recipes so that I can read other user's feedback](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/34)*